-- The providers in our network are listed in the Provider/Pharmacy Directory. - o If you use an out-of-network provider, your share of the costs for your covered services may be higher. - O Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+- The providers in our network are listed in the Provider/Pharmacy Directory. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
 If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
 Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.